centreon/centreon-documentation/versioned_docs/version-20.04/integrations/plugin-packs/procedures/hardware-pdu-cyberpower-snmp.md

 * Fill the "Name", "Alias", "IP Address / DNS", "Snmp Community" and "Snmp version" fields according to your device's configuration
 * Select the *HW-Pdu-Cyberpower-SNMP*.

-  :warning: When using SNMP v3, use the SNMPEXTRAOPTIONS Macro to add specific auth parameters
+> When using SNMP v3, use the SNMPEXTRAOPTIONS Macro to add specific auth parameters

 | Mandatory   | Name             | Description                                    |
 | :---------- | :--------------- | :--------------------------------------------- |